-Before that, we will see a little about the central component around which the entire data science is built – Data!
+Before diving into the data science lifecycle, we will first see into the central component around which the entire data science is built – Data!

-- Data Disclosure: It involves the collection and storage of big data.
-Data can be acquired or collected from various data sources like cloud, databases, data warehouses, etc., and pre-processed to remove redundant, duplicate, or missing values.
-The resultant data is then stored appropriately using the big data storage systems, where the data integrity and security are of utmost importance.
+The resultant data is then stored appropriately using the big data storage systems, where data integrity and security are of the utmost importance.

-- Data Manipulation: Data is then aggregated and analyzed.
-If there are multiple datasets, they are combined, and the ETL (Extract, Transform, and Load) process occurs.
-The data is then analyzed, and reports are generated to take further action on data.
+After data disclosure, we aggregate and analyze the data.
+If there are multiple datasets, we combine them, and the ETL (Extract, Transform, and Load) process occurs.
+The resultant data is then analyzed, and reports are generated to take further action on the data.

-This data lifecycle is a part of the data mining stage of data science, where data is acquired from various sources.
+Data lifecycle is a part of data mining, where data is acquired from various sources.
 Some analysis is performed on the data to make it usable for getting knowledge or insights.

 Data Science Lifecycle Stages